szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Silver Dragon Scale also grant 40% cold resistance (1171)

-Silver Dragons wield and are resistant to cold so it should grant cold resistance, much like the Fire Dragon Plate does for fire.
+The reason is that Silver Dragons wield and are resistant to cold.

 ### Make Rings of Elemental Control more powerful (1172)